mem48/geocompr/main.md

 #> [1] FALSE
 ```

-The only difference with the third spatially subset object (`world_buff3`) is that does not retain the row names from the original object, unlike the objects created using base subsetting methods:
+One difference with the third spatially subset object (`world_buff3`) is that does not retain the row names from the original object, unlike the objects created using base subsetting methods:

 ```r